MrFogg866/scottys/README.md

 Slate Blue (#695ec8) is  used for the colour of the shredded paper egg basket on the home page

-We used  white   (#fff) for thein mbackground and in text located within the dark backgrounds.
+We used  white   (#fff) for the background and in text located within the dark backgrounds.

 #### Typography